 DEQ offers the following guidance in an effort to foster a shared understanding of priorities during this time of emergency.
 This guidance does not serve as authorization of any kind to violate any applicable requirement of law, including statute, rule, permit condition, order, or other obligation.

 DEQ expects permit holders, licensees, and certified persons or companies to make every effort to comply with their environmental compliance obligations.
 DEQ expects all regulated entities do everything possible to maintain the safe and environmentally protective operation of their facilities and/or operations.
 Priorities for operation include:

 - Fully operate all installed pollution control equipment and treatment measures to reduce pollution.

 - Assure proper facility operation or delivery of service.

-- Monitor, test, and report to demonstrate compliance with specific pollutant limits in your permit, license, or certification; including effluent limits, emission limits, and disposal volumes;
+- Monitor, test, and report to demonstrate compliance with specific pollutant limits in the permit, license, or certification; including effluent limits, emission limits, and disposal volumes.

 - Monitor, test, and report to demonstrate compliance with all other requirements.